-If you were a Kentucky resident for the entire year, your filing requirement depends upon the amount of Kentucky adjusted gross income, age and whether you or your spouse are legally blind.
-You must file a return if:
+If you were a Kentucky resident for the entire year, your filing requirement depends upon your family size, modified gross income, Kentucky adjusted gross income and income from self-employment.
+You must file if your modified gross income exceeds the amount in Chart A and your Kentucky adjusted gross income exceeds the amount in Chart B.